December 31, 2020

-It is exciting to grow to know my dear Savior and best friend every day, and to continually learn about Him through all eternity as He reveals the riches of His grace to me!
+I’m excited to grow to know my dear Savior and best friend every day, and to continually learn about Him through all eternity as He reveals the riches of His grace to me.

 The moment I received Jesus Christ as my Savior, I was seated positionally with Christ in heaven so now I can look DOWN from my heavenly position in Him.
 When I’m having a rough day at work and remember this, it helps me step back and get the big picture from God’s viewpoint in heaven.
 Then my little corner of the world doesn’t seem so big.

 In order to grow in His grace and keep me looking unto Jesus, I wanted to share a few things that God has given me in past years and presently that have helped me.
-For personal Bible study tools, I have been richly blessed at this web site: http://www.middletownbiblechurch.org They have a wealth of free Bible studies.
-The 100 page study for New Believers is especially helpful which covers major Bible doctrines.
-Presently, I’m going through these notes again, but this time in Spanish to try and improve my language skills.
+For personal Bible study tools, I have been richly blessed at this website: http://www.middletownbiblechurch.org They have a wealth of free Bible studies.
+The 100-page study of basic doctrines is especially helpful.

 I also discovered Through the Bible (http://www.ttb.org/ ) with Dr. J. Vernon McGee who is now home with the Lord.
 They recorded all his sermons as he taught verse by verse through the entire Bible.
-I downloaded the app on my phone and tablet so I can listen to it while I’m driving or doing chores around the house!
+I downloaded the app on my phone and tablet so I can listen to it while I’m driving or doing chores around the house.
 These messages have been translated into 100+ languages so they are available worldwide.
-If you go to the archives, and then daily programs, you can choose to listen to whatever book of the Bible in the order you desire.